 How Long Do Asters Last?

-Most species of aster are perennial plants with a life span of more than 2 years and a few species are annual with a life span of one year
+Most species of aster are perennial plants with a lifespan of up to 10 years, although a few species are annuals with a lifespan of one year.

 Are Asters An Herb?